wxguy/wrfplot/docs/index.md

 !!! note

     `wrfplot` is a new application.
-If you find any issues related to plotting variables or documentation, please open an issue in Github as given here Support
+If you find any issues related to plotting variables or documentation, please open an issue in Github as given in [Support](support.md          ) secion.

-The best way to explore the application is to read and execute the extensive examples from Example Commands.
+The best way to explore the application is to read and execute the extensive examples provided in [usage](usage.md) section.

 For complete list of options, execute the following command in the terminal or cmd window: